DataCanvasIO/HyperTS/docs/en_US/source/contents/0500_advanced_config.rst

   For claasification task, it could be divided into ``univariate-binaryclass``, ``univariate-multiclass``, ``multivariate-binaryclass`` and ``multivariate-multiclass``, according to the number of features and the target categories.

   If the exact task type is known, the specific name is recommended to assign to the function argument.
 For example, ``task='univariate-forecast'``.
-If not, using the general type name, ``task='classification'``, also work.
+If not, using the general type name, ``task='classification'``, also works.

-Select the Processing Mode
+Select the Run Mode
 =============================

-HyperTS includes three types of processing methods: Statistical (default)，Deep Learning and Neural Architecture Search, which are abbreviated as ``stats``, ``dl`` and ``nas`` respectively.
+HyperTS includes three types of methods: Statistical (default), Deep Learning and Neural Architecture Search, which are abbreviated as ``stats``, ``dl`` and ``nas`` respectively.
 Users could select the methods by setting argument ``mode``.

 .. code-block:: python